saisai/golang-book/quickstart.rst

 This exercise requires getting all even numbers numbers below 10.
 As we we have seen above, a `for` loop can be used to get all numbers.
-Then `if` condition can be used with `%` operator to check whether the number is even or noi.
-The `%` operator given the gives the remainder and we can chek it is zero or not for modulus 2.
+Then `if` condition can be used with `%` operator to check whether the number is even or not.
+The `%` operator given the gives the remainder and we can check it is zero or not for modulus 2.
 If the number is even use the `*` operator to multiply with 5.

 Here is the solution.